AntonOresten/VectorizedKmers.jl/docs/src/kmer_int_repr.md

-# Integer representation of k-mers
+# Integer representation of K-mers

 This package relies on representing K-mers as integers for indexing, and understanding how it works is recommended (unless you're only using higher-level API stuff).